kleinbottle/swanlotus/content/blogs/differential-equations/differential-equations.md

 There are many terms here that must be _named_, i.e., defined and explained.
 Let us go through them in sequence, using SI units, and mostly avoiding implications arising from the Theory of Relativity:

-#.
-Space: This is the three dimensional space in which we live and through which matter moves.
+#.  **Space**: This is the three dimensional space in which we live and through which matter moves.
 The length between two points in space is their _distance_.
 The set of points in a one-dimensional line is usually denoted by $\mathbb{R}$.
 For two-dimensions, the set is the [Cartesian product](https://en.wikipedia.org/wiki/Cartesian_product) $\mathbb{R} \times \mathbb{R} = \mathbb{R}^2$, and the points are denoted $(x, y)$ where each $x \in \mathbb{R}$ and each $y \in \mathbb{R}$.
 Likewise for three dimensional space where $(x, y, z) \in \mathbb{R}^3$.^[If these symbols and notation are new to you please read my blog [The Two Most Important Numbers: Zero and One](https://swanlotus.netlify.app/blogs/the-two-most-important-numbers-zero-and-one).]

-#.
-Time: This is the time we experience---24 hours or 86,400 seconds in a day---usually denoted by the letter $t$.
+#. **Time**: This is the time we experience---24 hours or 86,400 seconds in a day---usually denoted by the letter $t$.

-#.
-Scalar: A quantity that only has magnitude.
+#.  **Scalar**: A quantity that only has magnitude.
 Examples include time, temperature, distance, mass, energy, etc.

-#.
-Vector: A quantity that has both magnitude and direction.
+#.  **Vector**: A quantity that has both magnitude and direction.
 While _distance_ is a scalar that defines the length between two points, _displacement_ is a vector and encodes both the length between two points _and_ their direction.
 Vectors are usually denoted in boldface, like $\mathbf{a}$, or when written, with a squiggle atop or underneath the symbol.

-#.
-Distance: The difference in length between two points in space, without concern for their orientation.
+#.  **Distance**: The difference in length between two points in space, without concern for their orientation.

-#.
-Speed: When a body moves a distance $d$ in time $t$, its average speed is $\frac{d}{s}$ metres per second;

-#.
-Displacement: Displacement is the vector analogue of distance, and is often denoted by $\mathbf{s}$.
+#.  **Displacement**: Displacement is the vector analogue of distance, and is often denoted by $\mathbf{s}$.
 The displacement from $A$ to $B$ is the negative of the displacement from $B$ to $A$.

+#.  **Speed**: When a body moves a distance $d$ metres in time $t$ seconds, its average speed is $\frac{d}{t}$ metres per second.

-#.
-Velocity: When a body moves, _velocity_ captures both its speed and the direction in which the change occurs.
+#.  **Velocity**: When a body moves, _velocity_ captures both its speed and the direction in which the change occurs.
 Velocity is the vector analogue to speed, and is usually denoted by $\mathbf{v}$.
 A body whose speed is constant but whose direction is changing constantly, like a ball revolving on a string, experiences a _changing_ velocity, and is hence undergoing _acceleration_.

-#.
-Mass: Mass represents the resistance matter presents to motion.
+#. **Mass**: Mass represents the resistance matter presents to motion.
 Roughly, on Earth, it is proportional to weight, which is a vector.
 Mass is generally denoted by $m$.
-So, the heavier an object, the greater its mass.
-Relativity talks about _inertial mass_ and _gravitational mass_ but we will skip that here.
+So, the heavier an object, the greater its mass.^[[The _inertial mass_ and _gravitational mass_ are the same](https://en.wikipedia.org/wiki/Equivalence_principle.)]
 Mass multiplied by velocity equals momentum.

-#.
-Momentum: Momentum, often denoted by $\mathbf{p}$, is a vector and is the product of mass and velocity, $\mathbf{p} = m\mathbf{v}$.
+#. **Momentum**: Momentum, often denoted by $\mathbf{p}$, is a vector and is the product of mass and velocity, $\mathbf{p} = m\mathbf{v}$.

-#.
-Acceleration: Acceleration, $\mathbf{a}$ is defined as the time rate of change of the velocity vector.
+#. **Acceleration**: Acceleration, $\mathbf{a}$ is defined as the time rate of change of the velocity vector.
 Using the symbology of calculus,
 $$
 \mathbf{a} \triangleq \frac{\mathrm{d}\mathbf{v}}{\mathrm{d}t}.
 $$
 The symbol $\triangleq$ is often used to denote a definition.

-#.
-Force: Newton's Second Law states that force is proportional to the rate of change of momentum it induces.
+#. **Force**: Newton's Second Law states that force is proportional to the rate of change of momentum it induces.
 Stated mathematically, bearing in mind that force is a vector,
 $$
 \mathbf{F} \propto \frac{\mathrm{d}\mathbf{p}}{\mathrm{d}t} \triangleq k\frac{\mathrm{d}\mathbf{p}}{\mathrm{d}t}.
 $$
-The symbol $\propto$ stands for _proportional to_.
-To convert it to a equality, mut introduce a constant $k$.
+The symbol $\propto$ stands for _is proportional to_.
+To convert it to an equality, we must introduce a constant $k$.
 By judiciously choosing units, it is possible to make the value of $k$ equal to one.
 We then have the famous vector equation
 $$
 \begin{aligned}
 \mathbf{F} &= \frac{\mathrm{d}\mathbf{p}}{\mathrm{d}t}\\
 &= \frac{\mathrm{d}\left(m\mathbf{v}\right)}{\mathrm{d}t}; \text{ extracting the $m$ out as a constant}\\
-&= m\frac{\mathrm{d}\mathbf{v}}{\mathrm{d}t}; \text{ acceleration is the drivative of velocity}\\
+&= m\frac{\mathrm{d}\mathbf{v}}{\mathrm{d}t}; \text{ acceleration is the derivative of velocity}\\
 &= m\mathbf{a}.
 \end{aligned}
 $${#eq:second-law}
-And there you have it: Newton's second law stated mathematically in vector form as a differential equation in the last line of [@eq:second-law].
+And there you have it: Newton's second law stated mathematically in vector form as a differential equation in the second last line of [@eq:second-law].
+Force is measured in newtons, mass in kilograms, and acceleration in metres per second per second, written _m s^-2^_ or _m/s^2^_.

+## Falling skydiver problems

+The BDH book in its fourth edition extensively treats what I call the _falling skydiver problem_.
+I have borrowed freely from the book both in terms of problem statement and approaches to its solution.

+The classical example of how objects fall from a height to the earth is from [Galileo throwing rocks from atop the leaning tower of Pisa](https://en.wikipedia.org/wiki/Galileo's_Leaning_Tower_of_Pisa_experiment).
+If the sizes of the two rocks are similar, and air resistance is negligible, they will strike the ground together.

+When a skydiver free-falls from an aircraft---if his or her parachute does not open---might not exactly "fall like a rock", but very likely will get hurt.

+The reason skydiving exists as an exhilarating sport is because when the parachute opens, it presents a large surface area to the air and engages it.
+The result is air-resistance or drag that is an _upward_ force that counteracts the _downward_ pull of gravity.

+A simple diagram showing the forces on a skydiver is shown in XXXX

+What makes skydiving a challenging and exhilarating sport is the possibility of falling through air and landing without

+The velocity v of a freefalling skydiver is well modeled by the differential equation dv m
+ = mg − kv 2 ,
+dt
+where m is the mass of the skydiver, g is the gravitational constant, and k is the drag coefficient determined by the position of the diver during the dive.
+(Note that the constants m, g, and k are positive.)
+(a) Perform a qualitative analysis of this model.
+(b) Calculate the terminal velocity of the skydiver.
+Express your answer in terms of m, g, and k.

+In Exercise 12 of Section 1.1, we saw that the velocity v of a freefalling skydiver is well modeled by the differential equation dv m
+ = mg − kv2 ,
+dt
+where m is the mass of the skydiver, g is the gravitational constant, and k is the drag coefficient determined by the position of the driver during the dive.
+(a) Find the general solution of this differential equation.
+(b) Confirm your answer to Exercise 12 of Section 1.1 by calculating the limit of v(t) as t → ∞.

+As we saw in Exercise 12 of Section 1.1, the velocity v of a freefalling skydiver is well modeled by the differential equation dv m
+ = mg − kv2 ,
+dt
+where m is the mass of the skydiver, g = 9.8 m/s2 is the gravitational constant, and k is the drag coefficient determined by the position of the diver during the dive.
+Consider a diver of mass m = 54 kg (120 lb) with a drag coefficient of 0.18 kg/m.
+Use Euler’s method to determine how long it will take the diver to reach 95% of her terminal velocity after she jumps from the plane.
+[Hint: Use the formula for terminal velocity that was derived in Exercise 12 of Section 1.1.]